webplatform/saltyvagrant-mediawiki/README.md

     vagrant up
     vagrant provision
     ```
     *NOTE*: Sometimes `vagrant provision` is not needed at all.
+In any case, in the next step `state.highstate` would do the same thing as `vagrant provision`.
 4. Connect to the VM, install dependencies

     ```bash
     vagrant ssh
-    salt state.highstate
     ```
     *NOTE*: If you change a file in `salt/`, you need to apply states again
     Its always good to make sure everything worked correctly, always run `state.highstate`